[?] Subscribe To This Site

 Empathy and the brain

-Human empathy depends on the ability to share the emotions of others—to “feel” what other people feel.
+Human empathy depends on the ability to share the emotions of others, to feel what other people feel.
+It is regarded by many people as the foundation of moral behavior.

 But to some, the concept seems rather airy-fairy.
 What does it mean to say “I feel your pain”?
 Isn’t that just a fanciful flight of the imagination?

-For another, it appears that empathy has a neurological basis.
+For another, empathy has a neurological basis.

+The same brain regions that process our first-hand experiences of pain are also activated when we observe other people in pain (Lamm et al 2011).
 Moreover, when we observe the emotional signals of others, we recruit brain regions associated with theory of mind, the mechanism that permits us to take the perspective of another person (Schulte-Rüther et al 2007).

-Empathy, then, involves a package of abilities.
 Here’s a quick guide to the biology of empathy, including information about the development of empathy in children.

-Empathy among nonhuman animals
+Empathy in nonhuman animals

 In one experiment, 15 rhesus monkeys were trained to get food by pulling chains.
 Monkeys quickly learned that one chain delivered twice as much food than the other.
-But then the rules changed.
-If a monkey pulled the chain associated with the bigger reward, another “bystander” monkey received an electric shock.
+But then the rules changed: If a monkey pulled the chain associated with the bigger reward, another “bystander” monkey received an electric shock.

 After seeing their conspecific get a shock, 10 of the monkeys switched their preferences to the chain associated with the lesser food reward.
 Two other monkeys stopped pulling either chain—preferring to starve rather than see another monkey in pain (Masserman et al 1964).